 Privacy policy for psychaitric practice

 A sense of privacy is essential for good psychiatric care.
 A psychiatrist needs to learn the pattern of feelings of their patients.
 Discussing your feelings, however, makes you vulnerable unless you can trust your listener not to harm you by not revealing anything you don't want revealed.
 As part of good medical practice, I maintain a record of all psychiatric work I do.
 In general, I will not release my records of your treatment unless 1) you request that I do so, or 2) I am required by law.
 In cases where I am required to release information without your consent, I will inform you if possible.
 For specific legal expectations, you can consult the California Civil Code, sections 56-56.37 (also know as the Confidentiality of Medical Information Act).
-Some examples you should consider:
+Some examples you should consider:- If you tell me you are going to hurt a specific person, and you pose a "serious danger," I have a legal duty to act to protect the potential victim.
+(California Tarasoff case)

 Other situations could arise which I would be happy to discuss with you.
 I go into detail here because I feel it is important to keep my patients informed about anything I know that might affect our treatment relationship.